-When I’m on my yoga mat in the privacy of my home, I feel strong, flexible and vital.
+When I’m on my yoga mat in the privacy of my home, I feel strong, flexible and balanced.
 My body sings.
-I stretch and move, my heart expanding more and more with every breath.
-Yes, this is how I always want to feel, completely at home in my body.
+I stretch and breathe, feeling vital and alive.
+This is how I always want to feel, completely at home in my body.

 However, when I am on this very same mat in a sea of other people in a yoga class, I feel differently.
 While I’m not normally the oldest student in the class, I’m never the youngest, and it’s hard not to make comparisons.
 My back doesn’t bend as much as it once did.
 Women two decades my junior are dressed in tiny yoga pants and skimpy tanks that I’d love to wear if they could contain my, um, femininity.
 There was a time when I jumped around in a vinyasa class, but I just don’t have that energy level anymore, and besides, it’s hard on my joints.

 It took some time for me to understand this new reality and find a sense of acceptance, and even appreciation.
 Because I really don’t want to sweat my way through a vigorous yoga class anymore.
 I want to allow stretches to unfold gently.
 I want to hold challenging poses a little longer and notice how my body and mind react.
 I want to slow down and savor every pose.

 I want to slow down and savor my life.

 Some people say they dread having birthdays.
 I’ve never understood that.
 No birthdays means you’re dead!
 I’m grateful for every single birthday I get and I plan to celebrate them all with candles that set off the smoke alarms.
 I’m happy to be 54.
 I’d never trade the wisdom I’ve gained for the 25-year-old body I’ve lost.